 Americans face significant financial security challenges, including limited short and long-term savings shortfalls, and the struggles are even greater for vulnerable and at-risk populations.
-The life insurance industry plays a critical role in helping people plan and save for a secure retirement and comprehensive retirement legislation,1 dubbed SECURE 2.0, moving through the U.S. Congress would incentivize retirement savings among these groups:
+The life insurance industry plays a critical role in helping people plan and save for a secure retirement, and Congress made a real difference in the lives of Americans when they enacted SECURE 2.0 in December 2022.
+See how the legislation incentivizes retirement savings among these groups: